FredrikPedersen/Learning_Kotlin/README.md

   - Note: Kotlin does not make a distinction between checked and unchecked exceptions.
 - Like If and When, Try/Catch is an expression which can return a value.
   - The finally-block does not return any value.
+- There is no equivalent of try-with-resources in Kotlin, instead there is an extension method called use, which is applicable to all AutoCloseable and Closeable objects.
+  - See [Baeldung's Article](https://www.baeldung.com/kotlin/try-with-resources) for more on the use-method

 ````Kotlin
 val x: Int = try {